 - 1. Conduct further studies on domestic violence against other age groups. - 2.
-Inviting governmental and non-governmental institutions to promote the social culture that is a source of domestic violence. - 3.
-Increase family counseling centers and work to activate and develop their role in line with the changes in the family and society. - 4.
-Activating dialogue and discussion among the family members to give the children an opportunity to express their opinions and work to meet their physical and psychological needs.
+Inviting governmental and non-governmental institutions promote the social culture that is a source of domestic violence. - 3.
+Increase family counseling centers and work to activate and develop their role in line with the changes in society. - 4.
+Activating dialogue and discussion among the family members give the children an opportunity to express their opinions and work to meet their physical and psychological needs.